athomasq/athomasq.github.io/categories/guides/japan.md

 ### About This Guide

-I lived in Japan for many years, and have visited the country many times.
+I lived in Japan for many years, during which time I travelled extensively all over the country.
+And I’ve visited Japan a dozen or so times after I moved away.
 This guide is the distillation of all I've learned over more than 25 years as a resident, business visitor, and tourist.

 Most websites and guidebooks try to be *comprehensive* – they have information about every city, every neighbourhood, every sight.
 In a country like Japan, this can quickly get overwhelming.